williamthazard/BlueSkyTerminal/README.md

 # Bluesky Terminal Poster

 A simple terminal-based Python application that allows users to post text and images directly to Bluesky.
+If yo9u want to read more about is, [this blog post](https://www.m365princess.com/blogs/bluesky-terminal-poster/) is for you.

 ## Requirements